 You can also download a PDF version of the information below.

 If you have a question about the Fund you can visit the Public Library Improvement Fund FAQ page.
 You can also contact SLIC by emailing firstname.lastname@example.org

 This guidance is intended to assist public library members of the Scottish Library and Information Council (SLIC) to apply for grants from the Public Library Improvement Fund (PLIF).
-It provides an introduction to the PLIF Grant Award programme for 2022/23 outlining the key priorities, eligibility criteria and conditions of grant.
+It introduces the PLIF Grant Award programme for 2023/24, including outlining the key priorities, eligibility criteria and conditions of grant.

 SLIC’s work across the Scottish library and information sector covers a wide range of activities including leadership support, training, advocacy, undertaking research, monitoring standards, facilitating partnerships, and supporting innovation.

 PLIF aims to fund innovative projects that support the Strategic Aims of, Forward: Scotland’s Public Library Strategy 2021-25.